-See also:

-Pages 37-38 KCSIE for further information

-As part of the work we do to provide students with a safe environment in which to learn, we ensure that we have appropriate filtering and monitoring systems in place.
+See also: Part 2 KCSIE for further information Our Online safety policy As part of the work we do to provide students with a safe environment in which to learn, we ensure that we have appropriate filtering and monitoring systems in place.
 Harmful and inappropriate content is blocked without unreasonably impacting on teaching and learning.

 We work collaboratively to keep students safe in the online world.